 The Division of Graduate Studies does a preliminary evaluation of your application to see if you meet the minimum University standard: 3.0 GPA for your last 60 units of coursework.
 If you meet the minimum standard, the Division of Graduate Studies sends the application along with your official transcript to the Department of Humanities and Comparative World Literature to review and to make a recommendation to the Division of Graduate Studies on admission.

-Depending on your level of preparation, successful applicants may be admitted either as classified or conditionally classified graduate students.
-Admission with classified status means that you have satisfied all the University and departmental conditions for admission, and may take any Humanities graduate seminar.
 Admission as a conditionally classified student means that you need an additional three to six units of preparatory coursework, which will be specified on your admissions documents.
 You may enroll in graduate seminars concurrently with this coursework and you may count it toward the degree, as a partial or complete substitution for your allotted three to six units of electives, but it must be successfully completed during your first year in the program with a grade of B+ or better.
 Once you have done this, you should complete and file the form for Advancement to Classified Status at the Division of Graduate Studies Office.

 Good Standing